 The final chart for today illustrates this point.
 Chart 6 shows the relationship between firms that are innovative and how well they have performed.
-As you can see, those firms that see themselves as being active in innovation are more likely to have experienced improvements in performance across a whole range of indicators - profitability, productivity, they have a larger range of products and services, in jobs and positions and also in the amount of training they provide.6
+As you can see, those firms that see themselves as being active in innovation are more likely to have experienced improvements in performance across a whole range of indicators - profitability, productivity, they have a larger range of products and services, in jobs and positions and also in the amount of training they provide.8

-6 See also Soames L, Brunker, D, and Talgaswatta T, 2011.
+8 See also Soames L, Brunker D and Talgaswatta T, 'Competition, Innovation and Productivity in Australian Businesses', Productivity Commission and Australian Bureau of Statistics joint research paper, 2011.